“It’s just… um… you were rude.” Jerk looked like he might apologize; or, worse, cry.

 “One of those Avocado-lovin’, guacamole dip…dipshits; Bucky Davis, maybe; John Amsterdam; why would I remember?
 I’m not a brain…I’m not like you.”

-Admissions Woman, taking a handful of papers from an older man; probably forty, at the door; scratched Philosophy II and Beginning Photography from the chalkboard.
+Admissions Woman, taking a handful of papers from an older man; probably forty, at the door; looked at them, scratched Philosophy II and Beginning Photography from the chalkboard.

 “No, beginning photography.”

 “Oh.
 Sure.
 And, incidentally, Amsterdam still hates you.
 Brand new Dewey Weber performer.”
 He shook his head, moved his hands to illustrate a board crashing on another board.
 “Got to hang on to your board, Bagger.”
 He paused.
 “You prefer Bagboy… or Bagger?
 Bagger sounds a little more…” He nodded, nearly winked.
 “Or Jody?”

 “That… Amsterdam’s board; wasn’t me.
 Different Fallbrook punk, man.
 Jody, that was my dad’s joke.”